fengxia41103/stock/README.md

 hobbyist who is interested in the stock market, and uses the Yahoo!
 Finance API data.

+It tries to provide analysis that are not readily available from Google or Yahoo, but are often asked.
+Especially, we hope the analysis feels more human friendly than hard numbers.
+For example, if a stock drops 5% today, is this a lot?
+In our analysis, we will give an answer "last time I saw a price lower than this was 30 days ago" &mdash; it just lost 30 days worth of ground.

 # Quick Start

 - documentation: